godotengine/godot-docs/tutorials/animation/introduction.rst

    Triggers are a type of keyframe used by the ``current_animation`` property of a :ref:`class_AnimationPlayer`, and Animation Playback tracks.
--  Capture: if the first keyframes time is greater than 0 the current value of the property will be remembered, and it will blend with the first animation key.
-For example, you could move a node that's anywhere to a specific location.
+-  Capture: if the first keyframe's time is greater than ``0.0``, the current value of the property will be remembered and will be blended with the first animation key.
+For example, you could use the Capture mode to move a node that's located anywhere to a specific location.

 .. figure:: img/animation_track_rate.png
    :alt: Track mode